nealenssle/nealenssle.github.io/pages/readme.md

 - Ghosting one-on-ones.
 - Making decisions without asking questions first.
+- Making decisions without being able to tell you why.
+(We may disagree on the why, and that's okay).
 - Telling you exactly how to build something.
 - Telling you exactly how long something will (or should) take.
 - Giving negative feedback about individuals in public.